dgalhardi/hands-on-kotlin/README.md

-# Some apps writen in Java and Kotlin.
+# Some apps writen in Java and Kotlin languages.